romosandarius/boligsiden-scraper/README.md

 scraper = BoligScraper()
 df = scraper.scrape_listings()
 ```
-The scraped data is saved as a dataframe in pickle format in data/scraping_jobs/ .

 Before messing around with the dataframe, run the preprocessing process to convert price columns to from string to float:
 ```
 from preprocessor import Preprocessor